ProjectSimon/libcamera/Documentation/guides/pipeline-handler.rst

 Frame completion and event handling
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-libcamera implements a signals and slots mechanism (similar to `Qt Signals and
+libcamera implements a signals and recievers mechanism (similar to `Qt Signals and
 Slots`_) to connect event sources with callbacks to handle them.

-As a general summary, a ``Slot`` can be connected to a ``Signal``, which when
+As a general summary, a ``Reciever`` can be connected to a ``Signal``, which when
-emitted triggers the execution of the connected slots.
+sended triggers the execution of the connected recievers.
 A detailed description
-of the libcamera implementation is available in the `libcamera Signal and Slot`_
+of the libcamera implementation is available in the `libcamera Signal and Reciever`_
 classes documentation.

 .. _Qt Signals and Slots: https://doc.qt.io/qt-6/signalsandslots.html
-.. _libcamera Signal and Slot: https://projectsimon.github.io/libcamera/api-html/classlibcamera_1_1Signal.html#details
+.. _libcamera Signal and Reciever: https://libcamera.org/api-html/classlibcamera_1_1Signal.html#details

 In order to notify applications about the availability of new frames and data,
 the ``Camera`` device exposes two ``Signals`` to which applications can connect